 We are often interested in finding the probability of two events both happening; this is the "intersection" of two events; the logical "and" relationship; two things both occurring.
-In the PUMS data we might want to find how many females have a college degree; in poker we might care about the chance of an opponent having an ace as one of her hole cards and the dealer turning up a king.
+In the ATUS data we might want to find how many females have a college degree; in poker we might care about the chance of an opponent having an ace as one of her hole cards and the dealer turning up a king.
 We notate the intersection of A and B as $A \cap B$ and want to find $P\{A \cap B\}$.
 In SPSS this is notated with "&".

 The "union" of two events is the logical "or" so it is either of two events occurring; this is $A \cup B$ so we might consider $P\{A \cup B\}$ or, in SPSS, "|".
-In the PUMS data we might want to combine people who report themselves as having race "black" with those who report "black - white".
-In cards, it is the probability that any of my 3 opponents has a better hand.
+In the ATUS data we might want to combine people who report themselves as having race "black" with those who report "black - white".